denizzzka/dpq2/README.md

 Usage
 -----

-(coming soon)

 Unittests
 ---------

-The code contains embedded unittests using a regular functions calls, not using standard D unittests.
-It is need because that unittests need to pass parameters to connect to the database in runtime.
+Code contains embedded unittests using a regular functions calls, not using standard D unittests.
+(It is need because that unittests need to pass parameters of connection to the database in runtime.)

+To perform unit test it is required access to any PostgreSQL server with permissions to run SELECT statements.

 After building dpq2 with unittests file libdpq2 can be executed.
 Option "--conninfo" may contains connection string as described in [PostgreSQL documentation]